FirebirdSQL/jaybird/src/documentation/faq.md

 Implemented features:

 * Most useful JDBC functionality ("useful" in the opinion of the developers).
-* Complete JCA API support: may be used directly in JCA-supporting application servers.
-* XA transactions with true two phase commit when used as a JCA resource adapter in a managed environment (with a `TransactionManager` and JCA deployment support) as well as when used via `javax.sql.XADataSource` implementation.
+* XA transactions with true two phase commit when used via `javax.sql.XADataSource` implementation.
 * `ObjectFactory` implementation for use in environments with JNDI but no `TransactionManager`.
 * `DataSource` implementations without pooling.
-* Driver implementation for use in legacy applications.
 * Complete access to all Firebird database parameter block and transaction parameter block settings.
 * JMX mbean for database management (so far just database create and drop).